moviepilot/neoscout/README.md

 ## Implementation Notes

+This is how things work right now but expect a major change in architecture in the next version.

 `Scout` is the main class that implements the generic logic for processing nodes and edges using several helper classes